pluginpizza/uncomment/readme.txt

 = Can I enable comments for a specific post or post type? =

 Uncomment is designed to completely disable or hide all comments and commenting functionality on your WordPress site.
-There are no settings for enabling comments on specific posts or post types.
+It does not provide any settings to enable comments for specific posts or post types.

 = Does this plugin delete existing comments from the database? =